phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 ## Introduction

-In the [previous post] we learned about the principles of paging and how the 4-level page tables on the x86_64 architecture work.
-We also found out that the bootloader already set up a 4-level page table hierarchy for our kernel, which means that our kernel already runs on virtual addresses.
+In the [previous post] we learned about the principles of paging and how the 4-level page tables on x86_64 work.
+We also found out that the bootloader already set up a page table hierarchy for our kernel, which means that our kernel already runs on virtual addresses.
 This improves safety since illegal memory accesses cause page fault exceptions instead of modifying arbitrary physical memory.

 [previous post]: ./second-edition/posts/09-paging-introduction/index.md

 However, it also causes a problem when we try to access the page tables from our kernel, because we can't directly access the physical addresses that are stored in page table entries or the `CR3` register.
 We experienced that problem already [at the end of the previous post] when we tried to inspect the active page tables.

+[at the end of the previous post]: ./second-edition/posts/09-paging-introduction/index.md#accessing-the-page-tables

 The next section discusses the problem in detail and provides different approaches to a solution.

-[at the end of the previous post]: ./second-edition/posts/09-paging-introduction/index.md#accessing-the-page-tables
+Afterwards, we will implement a function to translate virtual to physical addresses and learn how to create new mappings in the page tables.

 ## Accessing Page Tables